edicon/hyperaudio-lite/README.md

 (There's some initialization code that assumes groups of elements with `data-m` attributes are ultimately wrapped in `<p>`, `<figure>`, or `<ul>` elements, but it's for a future potential optimization and doesn't currently do anything.)

 This has been tested and works reliably on media files lasting tens of minutes and transcripts with thousands of words.
-This code is currently in production use.
+This code is currently in production use at <http://vitor.io/uxr101>.

 The minimum serviceable HTML looks like this: